sbroenne/plugin.video.nhkworldtv/readme.md

 ## 1.3.
 How-to Install

-I have submitted the plug-in to be included in the official Kodi addon-repo so this should hopefully be a thing of the past in the nearer future.
+I submitted the plugin to the official Kodi repo but unfortunately this request was declined.
+The reason is that the they only accept one plugin per content provider.

+For NHK World that is the **NHK Live** plugin - looks like they have a first-come first-serve policy.

+For more details, have a look at the [pull request](https://github.com/xbmc/repo-plugins/pull/3426) that was created in March 2021.

 ### 1.3.1.
 Kodi 19 / Matrix (current Kodi version)